Crisis of the Chaotic Attractor of a Climate Model: A Transfer Operator Approach: Model and simulations

 \subsection{The Planet Simulator (PlaSim)}

-The dynamical core of PlaSim is based on the Portable University Model of the Atmosphere PUMA \cite{Fraedrich1998}.
-The atmospheric dynamics is modelled using the primitive equations formulated for vorticity, divergence, temperature and the logarithm of surface pressure.
+The dynamical core of PlaSim is based on the Portable University Model of the Atmosphere PUMA \cite{Fraedrich1998a}.
+The atmospheric dynamics is modelled using the multi-layer primitive equations formulated for vorticity, divergence, temperature and the logarithm of surface pressure.
 Moisture is included by transport of water vapour (specific humidity).
+The governing equations are solved using the spectral transform method \cite{Eliasen1970, Orszag1970} on a T21 grid (resulting in a horizontal resolution of about 5 to 6 degrees in the midlatitudes) and with a semi-implicit time integration \cite{Hoskins1975}.
+In the vertical, 5 non-equally spaced sigma (pressure divided by surface pressure) levels are used.
+Counting for each prognostic variable of each layer a total of $21 \times 22 + 22$ real and imaginary coefficients adds up to about $10^4$ degrees of freedom for the atmospheric component alone.

-The governing equations are solved using the spectral transform method \cite{Eliasen1970, Orszag1970}.
-In the vertical, non-equally spaced sigma (pressure divided by surface pressure) levels are used.
-The parametrization of unresolved processes consists of long- \cite{Sasamori1968} and short- \cite{Lacis1974} wave radiation, interactive clouds \cite{Stephens1978, Stephens1984, Slingo1991}, moist \cite{Kuo1965, Kuo1974} and dry convection, large-scale precipitation, boundary layer fluxes of latent and sensible heat and vertical and horizontal diffusion \cite{Louis1979, Louis1981, Laursen1989, Roeckner1992}.
+The parametrisation of unresolved processes consists of long- \cite{Sasamori1968} and short- \cite{Lacis1974} wave radiation, interactive clouds \cite{Stephens1978, Stephens1984, Slingo1991}, moist \cite{Kuo1965, Kuo1974} and dry convection, large-scale precipitation, boundary layer fluxes of latent and sensible heat and vertical and horizontal diffusion \cite{Louis1979, Louis1981, Laursen1989, Roeckner1992}.
 The land surface scheme uses five diffusive layers for the temperature and a bucket model for the soil hydrology.
 The oceanic part is a 50 m mixed-layer (swamp) ocean, which includes a thermodynamic sea ice model \cite{Semtner1976}.
+Loosely speaking, this means that only the energy balance within a vertically diffusive water/ice/land column is modelled but not the actual nonlinear dynamics of advection.

+In addition, the horizontal transport of heat in the ocean can either be prescribed or parametrised by horizontal diffusion.
+In this case, we consider the simplified setting where the ocean gives no contribution to the large-scale heat transport through advection.
+While such a simplified setting is somewhat less realistic, the climate simulated by the model is definitely Earth-like, featuring qualitatively correct large scale features and turbulent atmospheric dynamics.
+Finally, the model is forced by the orbital annual cycle and has atmospheric CO$_2$ concentrations fixed at the value of $360$ppmv observed at the end of the twentieth century.